What Does GPS Stand For?

 GPS Facts:

 The first GPS satellite was launched in 1978 and receivers have only become more accurate since then.
-Right now, there are 31 satellites orbiting the earth about 12,000 miles above us.
+Right now, 31 satellites are orbiting the earth about 12,000 miles above us.
 These satellites make up the GPS space segment.
 They are constantly moving, and travel at speeds of roughly 7,000 miles an hour.

 Each satellite does have an end date.
 They are built to last about 10 years, and replacements are regularly being launched into orbit.
-Each one weighs about 2,000 pounds and are 17 feet across.
+Each one weighs about 2,000 pounds and is 17 feet across.
 GPS satellites are powered by solar energy.
 In the case of a solar eclipse, they have backup batteries onboard.

 GPS in Our Lives:

 GPS is in EVERYTHING.
-Cell phones, wristwatches, bulldozers, shipping containers, and ATM’s are just a few of the products that have GPS in them.
+Cell phones, wristwatches, bulldozers, shipping containers, and ATMs are just a few of the products that have GPS in them.
 The system is used in many professions including farming, construction, mining, surveying, package delivery, and logistical supply chain management.
 Major communications networks, banking systems, financial markets, and power grids depend on GPS for precise time synchronization.
 Some wireless services cannot operate without it.

 Emergency services use GPS to save lives.
 It helps prevent and avoid traffic accidents, aids search and rescue efforts, and speeds the delivery of emergency services and disaster relief.
 GPS is also used in weather forecasting, earthquake monitoring, and environmental protection.